Green-Phys/PronyAC/README.md

 # PronyAC
-This is a Python program for performing Prony Analytic Continuation.
+This is a Python program for performing Prony Analytic Continuation, as described in [Phys.
+Rev. B 110, 035154 (2024)](https://doi.org/10.1103/PhysRevB.110.035154).

+🚨 **Important**: A more stable implementation is now available at [Green-Phys/MiniPole](https://github.com/Green-Phys/MiniPole), where all future updates will be maintained.
+Compared to PronyAC, MiniPole can automatically determine $n_0$, uses a more stable ESPRIT algorithm instead of the Prony approximation, and supports multiple orbital cases.

 The input of the simulation is the Matsubara data $G(i \omega_n)$ sampled on a uniform grid $\lbrace i\omega_{n_0}, i\omega_{n_0 + \Delta n}, \cdots, i\omega_{n_0 + (N_{\omega}-1) \Delta n} \rbrace$, where  $\omega_n=\frac{(2n+1)\pi}{\beta}$ for fermions and $\frac{2n\pi}{\beta}$ for bosons, $n_0 \geq 0$, $\Delta n \geq 1$ and $N_{\omega}$ is the total number of sampling points.